-- In all areas of activity of Solunion, continue promoting ethical and socially responsible behaviour to reflect the principles that guide the actions of all employees, brokers and suppliers. - Involve all employees, brokers and suppliers in the importance of preserving the Company's good image. - Keep the crisis and reputational risk management procedures up to date.
+- In all areas of activity of Solunion Group, continue promoting ethical and socially responsible behaviour to reflect the principles that guide the actions of all employees, brokers and suppliers. - Involve all employees, brokers and suppliers in the importance of preserving the Group's good image. - Keep the crisis and reputational risk management procedures up to date.

-• Outsourcing risk:
+Outsourcing risk

-Outsourcing risk is the one that arises from the agreements between Solunion and an external service provider through which the provider carries out a certain process or activity (function, important activity or service) for a period of time.
+Outsourcing risk is the one that arises from the agreements between Solunion Group and an external service provider through which the provider carries out a certain process or activity (function, important activity or service) for a period.